Crossing the Red Sea

 In Egypt, the children of Israel lived in the region of Goshen, an area good for sheep and shepherds along the eastern edge of the Nile Delta, about 100 km (60 miles) or so northeast of Cairo.
 East of Goshen stretches the barren desert of northern Sinai, one of the most inhospitable deserts on earth.
 This is a sandy desert, like those in the movies, with huge sand dunes moving at the whimsy of the wind, sometimes burying standing palm trees, and then weeks or months or years later moving on again.* The skies are often clear, especially in the summer, and the temperatures soar.
 Summer average monthly highs in Sinai reach 41° C (106° F), so hot that an air-conditioned tour bus can only with difficulty make it bearable.
 At night, especially in the winter, the temperature can plummet below freezing.

 * These dunes can reach a height of 27 m (90 feet).
-This is completely unlike the deserts of Israel or of southern Sinai, which are rock deserts, with little or no sand at all.
+This is completely unlike the deserts of Israel or of southern Sinai, which are rock deserts, with comparatively little or no sand accumulation.

-The next plague, the 10th and final plague, was the plague of the first-born.
-This was the plague for which the children of Israel had to prepare a lamb and smear its blood on their lintels and doorposts--the original Passover--pointing to a yet greater deliverance, that of the cross of Calvary.* That same night, a mourning Pharaoh sent them out to begin their journey to the Promised Land (Ex.
-12:30,31,42).
+The next plague, the tenth and final plague, was the plague of the first-born.
+This was the plague for which the children of Israel had to prepare a lamb and smear its blood on their lintels and doorposts—the original Passover—pointing prophetically to a yet greater deliverance, that of the cross of Calvary.* That same night, a mourning Pharaoh sent the Israelites out to begin their journey to the Promised Land (Exo.
+12:30-31,42).